 Best of all, you get that nice hint of honey.
 (Honey that is overcooked tends to have a bitter flavor).

-What kind of carrots to use with beets and carrots
+What kind of carrots to use with beets

 Nowadays, you can find so many types of carrots in the typical grocery store.
 White, yellow, orange, even purple carrots are all available.
 I recommend the large orange carrots for a couple reasons.